infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 ```

 ## CSS Modules And Components
-- each component should have it's own stylesheet CSS is needed for it
+- each component should have it's own stylesheet if CSS is needed for it

 ```
 ├── Login